hasura/graphql-engine/docs/graphql/manual/auth/authorization/permission-rules.rst

 .. thumbnail:: ../../../../img/graphql/manual/auth/nested-object-permission-simple-example.png

-This permission rule reads as "*if the author's agent's*  ``id``  *is the same as the requesting user's* ``id`` *, allow access to the author's details*.
+This permission rule reads as "*if the author's agent's*  ``id``  *is the same as the requesting user's* ``id`` *, allow access to the author's details*."

-.. admonition:: Array and Object relationships work similarly
+.. admonition:: Array and object relationships work similarly

    - The above example would have worked even if the relationship were an array relationship.
 In our example, the corresponding rule for an array relationship would have read "*if any of this author's agents'* ``id``